Macrometacorp/docs/docs/cep/index.md

 title: Stream Workers
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 A _stream worker_ performs complex event processing on data in motion, also called [streams](../streams/index.md).
 Macrometa GDN allows you to integrate streaming data and take appropriate actions.

+## Stream Processing

 Most stream processing use cases involve collecting, analyzing, and integrating or acting on data generated during business activities by various sources.

 | Stage | Description |
 |-------|-------------|